gwsystems/sledge-serverless-framework/README.md

 **Note: These steps require Docker.
 Make sure you've got it installed!**

-We provide a Docker build environment configured with the dependencies and toolchain needed to build the Awsm runtime and serverless functions.
+We provide a Docker build environment configured with the dependencies and toolchain needed to build the aWsm runtime and serverless functions.

 To setup this environment, run: